Innate immune system: Anatomical barriers

-Epithelial Barrier Theory
+Epithelial barrier theory

 The epithelial barrier hypothesis (also known as the epithelial barrier theory) is a medical concept suggesting that dysfunction of epithelial barriers, induced by environmental toxic substances such as air pollutants, detergents, food additives, microplastics, and nanoparticles, contributes to the development of chronic diseases.
 Barrier impairment occurs in the skin, respiratory tract, and intestines, and is often accompanied by microbial dysbiosis, bacterial translocation, tissue and systemic inflammation, and immune dysregulation.
 These processes have been proposed as contributing factors to allergic, autoimmune, metabolic, and neuropsychiatric disorders.

-The hypothesis was initially framed in the early 2020s by immunologist Cezmi A. Akdis and has since been discussed in independent peer-reviewed reviews in the fields of immunology, allergy, dermatology, and nutrition.
+The hypothesis was initially framed in the early 2020s by immunologist Cezmi Akdis and has since been discussed in independent peer-reviewed reviews in the fields of immunology, allergy, dermatology, and nutrition.
 Akdis introduced the concept to explain the rising prevalence of chronic inflammatory diseases in industrialized societies.
-It builds on earlier frameworks such as the hygiene hypothesis and incorporates findings from microbiome research.
+It builds on earlier frameworks such as the hygiene hypothesis, and incorporates findings from microbiome research.